ripytide/ks3-project/lesson1c/slides/0-slide.md

 ## Setting Up

-*Insert information on setup, IDE, running, debugging, comments, etc.*
+*Insert information on installation and setup*

 ---